bougui505/md_extract_frames_pymol/README.md

                         file.
-  --out OUT             output dcd or npy file name --select SELECT       Select a subset of atoms --limit LIMIT         Limit the size of the trajectory file to this limit in
+  --out OUT             output dcd or npy file name --select SELECT       Select a subset of atoms --align ALIGN         Align on the given frame (starting from 1) --limit LIMIT         Limit the size of the trajectory file to this limit in
                         bytes.
 If the limit is reached the trajectory file is loaded by chunk accordingly.
 The default is 4000000000